craftercms/docs/source/getting-started/your-first-website.rst

     :alt: Your First Website - Creating a Site Spinner Dialog

-When it's done you will be taken to the Home Page of your site:
+When it's done you will be taken to the Home Page of your site: (need to update image below)

 .. image:: /_static/images/first-site/home-page.png
     :width: 95 %